 Who we are

-Through collaboration with partners across campus, across America and across the world, CESTA investigates pressing questions about human history, experience and endeavor.
+CESTA is an internationally renowned digital humanities center based in Wallenberg Hall at Stanford University.
+We are a diverse community of faculty, students, researchers, and practitioners.
+Through collaboration with partners across campus, across the Americas, and across the world, our research investigates pressing questions about human history, experience and endeavor.
 We explore places, global spaces, texts, textual artefacts, data visualization, digital curation, preservation and display, linked data and interoperability, and sustainability.
-We support and encourage cutting-edge scholarship at the nexus of tradition and innovation, the theoretical and practical, and the historical and predictive.
+As a scholarly community CESTA supports and encourages cutting-edge work across the humanities and the interpretative social sciences.

 CESTA is committed to collaborative, open, inclusive, and ethical scholarship.
 We seek to set a standard for best practices in all our endeavors.
 We encourage experimentation, flexible thinking, and productive risk-taking in the pursuit of excellence in digital research.
 Through our major research projects, fellowship and assistantship programs, seminars, workshops and informal initiatives, CESTA is dedicated to nurturing, training and professionalizing scholars of the future from a variety of disciplines, who will learn how to ask and answer data-driven questions focused on cultural, environmental, historical, social, and textual issues.